-If I had to pick just one day as a the most special, emotional and unique out of all out travels, it would have to be the one we spent exploring Joshua Tree National Park, California.
+If I had to pick just one day as the most special, emotional and unique out of all our travels, it would have to be our Joshua Tree day trip, on a scorching yet unforgettable summer day

-- What is special about Joshua Tree National Park?
+What is special about Joshua Tree National Park and why visit

-Practical info for a Joshua Tree day trip in summer
+Practical info for a Joshua Tree day trip from Palm Springs

-Joshua tree National Park in in California, about 3 hours by car from Los Angeles and less than 1 hour from Palm Spring
+Joshua tree National Park is in California, about 3 hours by car from Los Angeles and less than 1 hour from Palm Spring.

 The park is served by three entrances: the Southern entrance near Cottonwood, the West entrance near Joshua Tree Town and the Western entrance (just a little farther along the same road) near Twentynine Palms.